You may have heard this little rumor that email is dying, or is already dead.

 When you compare to the higher open rates and low costs of an automated 1:1 Messenger-first marketing strategy, it doesn’t make sense to focus all your resources on one expensive channel.

 Third, many brands still don’t do email right.
-They send out bulk emails — newsletters, announcements, and product promotions — the same way they’ve been for the past 10 years.
+They send out bulk HTML emails — newsletters, announcements, and product promotions — the same way they’ve been for the past 10 years.
 The accepted strategy is batch-sending personalized “Hey Mike”, “Hello Amy” emails to people who aren’t interested.
 Roughly 77% of email marketing ROI comes from segmented, targeted campaigns — yet so many companies don’t do it.

 What’s the next step in email marketing?